Helperbird/website/src/pages/features/auto-scroll.md

 url: features/auto-scroll/
 ---

-## Tell Me About This Feature
+## What Is This Feature?

-Helperbird's Auto Scroll feature lets you automatically scroll through content on a website, saving you time and effort.
+Helperbird's Auto Scroll feature makes it easy to scroll through content on a website without lifting a finger.
+Whether you’re reading a long article, giving a presentation, or browsing for information, this feature automatically scrolls the page at your preferred speed, saving you time and effort.

-This feature is especially helpful for users with mobility issues, and it can also be useful for presentations, webinars, and other situations.
-It allows you to quickly scan through large amounts of text and can even automate certain processes.
-You can control the speed of scrolling to suit your needs.
+It’s especially helpful for users with mobility or dexterity challenges, as it removes the need for manual scrolling.
+Plus, it’s a handy tool for presentations, webinars, or even casual reading, letting you control the speed to match your pace.

+---

-## Benefits
+## What Are the Benefits of This Feature?

-Using Helperbird's Auto Scroll feature offers several benefits:

-### Save Time and Effort

-Automatically scroll through content, allowing you to relax and easily consume information.

-### Improve Reading Experience
+Helperbird’s Auto Scroll feature isn’t just convenient—it also makes your browsing experience smoother and more accessible.
+Here’s how it can help:

+**Save Time and Effort:** Let the page scroll automatically, so you can focus on the content without constantly using your mouse or keyboard.

-Enhance the reading experience for users with mobility or dexterity issues by eliminating the need for manual scrolling.
+**Improve Reading Experience:** Designed for users with mobility or dexterity challenges, it eliminates the need for manual scrolling, making reading more comfortable.

-### Quickly Find Information

-Scan through large amounts of text quickly and efficiently, making it easier to find the information you need.

-### Automate Processes

-Automate processes like browsing search results, reading news websites, or navigating through long forms.
+**Flexible Control:** Adjust the scrolling speed to suit your needs, whether you’re scanning quickly or taking your time with detailed information.

+---

+## Who Is It For?

+This feature is ideal for:

+**Users with Mobility Challenges:** Provides an effortless way to scroll without physical strain.

+**Professionals and Presenters:** Great for smoothly scrolling through content during presentations or webinars.

+**Casual Browsers:** Makes reading long articles or browsing large pages more convenient.

+**Anyone Who Prefers Automation:** Save effort and let the page do the work for you.

+---

 ## Features

+Helperbird’s Auto Scroll includes:

-- Quickly change the auto-scroll speed on any website.
+- Quickly changing the auto-scroll speed on any website.
-- Save the auto-scroll speed in three different modes: slow, medium, and fast.
+- Saving auto-scroll speed in three preset modes: slow, medium, and fast.
-- Stop auto-scrolling with a single click.
+- Stopping auto-scrolling with a single click for easy control.

-## Is This a Free Helperbird Feature?

-Yes!
-The Auto Scroll feature is available for free to all Helperbird users.